ADarko22/JDKCertsTool/README.md

 If you’ve ever hit SSL or trust errors when using Java with internal services, APIs, or behind proxies, **this tool helps you fix that in seconds.**

+_Note that this is a developer tool which assumes usage on development environment.
+This assumption translates, for example, in having the same password (or the default `changeit`) for all the keystores and implicitly assuming the **cacerts** keystore._

 ---